orkes-io/docs/docs/getting-started/step2.md

 # Step 2: Running Workflows from Code

-Now that we know how to compose workflows.
-Let’s learn how to integrate these with our applications.
-We can trigger workflows from our code using Conductor SDKs.
+So far, we have seen how to compose basic workflows and run them from the UI.
+However more commonly we will be running the workflows from an application or service.
+Let’s learn how to do this from our applications.
+Orkes Conductor platform offers various SDKs in different languages for integration with applications or services.

+View our documentation on [Conductor Clients & SDKs](/content/conductor-clients) to learn how to import the required dependencies in our applications.

+Let's look at some code examples of how to trigger a workflow by it's name.

 <Tabs>
 <TabItem value="Java" label="Java">